jaanga/gubgub/README.md

 * 2016-10-20 ~ Microsoft Edge: Contents readme iframes not displaying data - probably issue with '/' in id

 To Do List / Goals
 --------------------------------------------------------------------------------

+* 2016-10-30 ~ SEL: add examples of various search parameters,
+* 2016-10-30 ~ EUS: combine two events files into one?
+Or build as two enetirel separated scripts
-* 2016-10-29 ~ Add meta descriptions to all HTML files
+* 2016-10-29 ~ HTML: Add meta descriptions to all HTML files
-* 2016-10-29 ~ Followers/Following: add ?sort=updated&order=desc&per_page=100'; - DAT all needs a good clean-up
+* 2016-10-29 ~ DAT: Followers/Following: add ?sort=updated&order=desc&per_page=100'; - DAT all needs a good clean-up
 * 2016-10-29 ~ Split into multiple versions
     * Phone versions
     * Monitoring favorites version
     * GitHub explorer version
 * 2016-10-28 ~ Decide if better to open links in same tab or new tab
-* 2016-10-26 ~ Allow for translation
+* 2016-10-26 ~ Allow for translation into many languages. text in JSON file?
-* 2016-10-26 ~ Display current user in document.title
+* 2016-10-26 ~ COR: Display current user in document.title
-* 2016-10-26 ~ Contents and Updates titles uppercase
+* 2016-10-26 ~ EUS: Contents and Updates titles uppercase
 * 2016-10-26 ~ Add links to stats on events by repository and type
 * 2016-10-26 ~ Events by repo: Display if a repo is owned by a user or an org
 * 2016-10-20 ~ Add ability to display readme files in full